Who should buy this

 You run an agency and want equity, not just retainers

-Service revenue stops the day you stop working.
-A product line keeps earning.
+Service revenue stops the day you stop working; a product line keeps earning.
 Bolt this onto what you already do, sell it to the clients you already talk to, and turn billable hours into an asset on the balance sheet.

 You're technical and want a turnkey asset, not a blank repo